ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration.md

 When the data is stored in the ERP, the shop takes care of the versions created by eZ Platform. eZ Platform limits the number of versions created per Content item.
-The shop uses a setting to limit the number of versions (`silver_tools.default.versions_count: 10`) and removes archived versions.
+The shop uses a setting to limit the number of versions (`silver_tools.default.versions_count: 10`) and removes the archived versions.
-If the number of versions to be removed exceeds 20 versions, only 20 versions are removed to ensure the login process does not take too much time (and lead to a timeout).
+If the number of versions to be removed exceeds 20, only 20 versions are removed to ensure the login process does not take too much time (and lead to a timeout).

 ## Login

 eZ Commerce provides a flexible login functionality.
-In the shop a user can log in with username or email and password.
+A user can log in to the shop with a username or email and a password.
-Additionally you can add a field "customer number" which is required for logging into the customer center.
+Additionally, you can add a field "customer number", which is required for logging into the customer center.

 The methods `retrieveUser()` and `checkAuthentication()` of `AuthenticationProvider` are overriden to provide the login functionality.

 The logic for searching for a user is:

-- Determined by the Location ID which is configured per SiteAccess (`siso_core.default.user_group_location`).
+- Determined by the Location ID, which is configured per SiteAccess (`siso_core.default.user_group_location`).
-- Checks if a User with given the email address is stored under the configured Location.
+- Checks if a User with the given email address is stored under the configured Location.
 The search looks in subfolders such as business, private or editors.

 ## Registration options